adityasengar/adityasengar.github.io/research.md

 - 📄 [Paper 2: “Kinetic Proofreading Can Enhance Specificity in a Nonenzymatic DNA Strand Displacement Network” (J. Am.
 Chem.
 Soc., 2024)](https://pubs.acs.org/doi/full/10.1021/jacs.3c14673)
 - 📄 [Paper 3: “A Primer on the oxDNA Model of DNA…” (Frontiers in Molecular Biosciences, 2021)](https://www.frontiersin.org/journals/molecular-biosciences/articles/10.3389/fmolb.2021.693710/full)

 ---

-Let me know if you'd prefer inline icons (e.g., `📄`, `💻`) beside the paper links or want to integrate repository links if available.
-We can also adapt the tone to match your target format—site portfolio, CV, or research statement—whatever fits best!
-::contentReference[oaicite:0]{index=0}

----